-Four more die of COVID-19 in Swat
+Four more die of Covid-19 in Swat

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MINGORA: Four more patients died of coronavirus in the district on Wednesday.
-With the new casualties, the fatalities from the coronavirus reached 216 in the district.
+MINGORA: Four more patients died of Covid-19 in the Swat district on Monday.

-Officials of the Health Department said that 155 patients infected by COVID-19 were under treatment at the Saidu Teaching Hospital.
+The fatalities from the coronavirus reached 229 with new casualties in the district.
+Officials of Health Department said that 154 patients infected by Covid-19 were under treatment at the Saidu Teaching Hospital.

-They said that four COVID-19 patients died while battling for life for the last several days at the hospital.
-They said that all the dead belonged to various areas of Swat district.
+They said that four Covid-19 patients died while battling for life for the last several days at

-The officials added that 37 new patients were admitted to the hospital while 26 were discharged after their complete recovery from the viral infection.

-The officials said that more suspected patients had tested positive due to the non-observance of standard operating procedures (SOPs) and ignoring the government guidelines to stem the virus.